gnanet/upc-maintenance-monitor/README.md

 And `$current_link`, which may or may not be the same.
 It is used in the confirm and unsubscribe links, and depends on your webserver configuration. `example.com/subdir` here means your unsubscribe links will start `https://example.com/subdir/unsubscribe.php`.

     $current_link = "www.do01.r-us.hu/upc-maintenance-monitor";

+Visit https://`$current_link`/lib/telepulesnevek.php one time, to generate the autocomplete data.

 Set up the cronjob to run once a day: